brownboycodes/FruitCastle/README.md

-# Fruit Castle :apple::tangerine::grapes::watermelon::pineapple::european_castle:
+# FruitCastle :apple::tangerine::grapes::watermelon::pineapple::european_castle:

-**Fruit Castle** is a web application built with Flask and Python intended to act as a **common Backend Server** for hosting API endpoints and its corresponding data that is intended for being used by various multiple cross-platform and web apps.
+**FruitCastle** is a web application built with Flask and Python intended to act as a **common Backend Server** for hosting API endpoints and its corresponding data that is intended for being used by various multiple cross-platform and web apps.

 ## View deployed app  🚀🎉🎊